-There’s No Doubt About it, Dental Treatment in Columbus, OH Can Be Expensive
+There’s No Doubt About it, Dental Treatment in Columbus Can Be Expensive

 At Shiflett Family Dental we know It stinks to be surprised by a dental bill, especially when you aren’t experiencing any pain associated with the problem.
 If it doesn’t hurt, there must not be a problem at all, right?
 This issue is a huge source of skepticism and mistrust within the dental industry.
 What many patients lose sight of, though, is that preventing problems or addressing them before they become painful saves you time and money.